Miscellaneous MTA Common Questions for Manufacturers

 3. Are the manufacturing returns prepared via a click-through form within MTA (similar to other MTA tax filings), versus the prior method of preparing the return within a pdf?

 Yes.
-The new M-P, M-R and M-L Forms function similar to other MTA forms (ex: sales tax return).
+The new M-R form functions similar to other MTA forms (ex: sales tax return).
 They are longer in a PDF format.
 File document uploads within MTA are acceptable only as attachments (ex: fixed asset lists, building plans and appraisals).

-5. Is there a transition period for filers to become accustomed to this new process/system?
-Is there a way to ‘opt out’ of electronically filing an M-Form and file on paper?
+4. Is there a way to ‘opt out’ of electronically filing an M-R form and file on paper?

 DOR encourages e-filing since the data is stored in MTA with 24/7 access.
 E-filed returns help speed up and simplify the filing process for future returns since some assessment data is carried over from one tax year to another.

 Paper forms will not be mailed.
 Paper forms require an original (wet) signature.
-The forms are available to download on our website.
 If you would like to have a hard copy of the form mailed, please contact the district office in your area.

 To print a copy of your submitted manufacturing assessment return, go to 'File/View Returns' located across from your manufacturing account on MTA's home page.
 In MTA, click "View or Amend Return" for the filing period you'd like to print, then select "Print" in the top-right corner of the next screen.
 A PDF of the return opens in a separate tab.
 If you experience viewing and/or printing issues, see Troubleshooting.